lidongrong/List-of-Interesting-Books/README.md

 # List-of-Interesting-Books

-Some Interesting Books I have read during my Ph.D. study are stored here (To avoid copyright problems, only names will be provided)
+Some Interesting Books/Open courses I have read during my Ph.D. study are stored here (To avoid copyright problems, only names will be provided)

 This is somehow just a memo:)